Anil9080/PestoTech/README.md

 Generate and complete the maximum number of orders allowed for a user account.
 Verify that the order history page displays all orders correctly.

+# Test Automation Framework:

+__Selected Framework: Selenium__

+__Reasons for Selection:__

+Cross-Browser and Cross-Platform Compatibility:

+Selenium allows testing across various browsers and platforms, ensuring broad coverage.

+Open Source: Being open-source, Selenium is cost-effective and has a vast community for support and updates.

+Programming Language Support: Selenium supports multiple programming languages, providing flexibility.
+In this case, I'll use Python for scripting.

+Integration with Continuous Integration (CI) Tools: Selenium integrates seamlessly with CI tools like Jenkins, ensuring automated tests are part of the build pipeline.

+Framework Architecture Overview:

+Test Script: Written in Python using Selenium WebDriver.

+Test Framework: Utilizing Pytest for test organization, fixtures, and assertions.

+Page Object Model (POM): Implementing a POM design pattern for better code organization and maintenance.

+Reporting: Using Allure Framework for comprehensive and interactive test reports.

+Automated Test Scripts:

+__1. User Registration:__

+Positive Test Case: Verify successful user registration.

+Negative Test Case: Verify error message for registration with an existing email.

+__2. Product Search:__

+Positive Test Case: Verify accurate search results for a valid product.

+Negative Test Case: Verify appropriate response for searching with non-existent product.

+__3. Adding Items to the Cart:__

+Positive Test Case: Verify successful addition of items to the cart.
+Negative Test Case: Verify error message for attempting to add an out-of-stock item.

+__Test Data Management:__

+For managing test data, the automated test scripts will utilize a combination of:

+Test Data Files: CSV files containing various inputs for different test scenarios.

+Data Generation within Scripts: Dynamic generation of data for specific scenarios, ensuring flexibility and variety in testing.